 Wallpapering is another way to go to make your living room look more expensive.
 Of course there are different price ranges when it comes to selecting wallpaper.
 Choose a wallpaper design that fits according to your budget.

 Peel and stick wallpaper is great option if you’re not wanting to make a permanent decision straight away.
 A neutral wallpaper that has some texture is a good in between option and will give off a luxe style.

-Putting up curtains in your living room gives a luxe feeling to the space.
-Curtains finish off the room nicely.
+Putting up floor to ceiling curtains in your living room gives a luxe feeling to the space.
+Window treatments always finish off a room nicely.
 As long as the curtains are put up properly.
-One of the ultimate design mistakes if not done right!
+One of the ultimate interior design mistakes if not done right!

 Even if you’re going for a simple design style, you can opt for sheer curtains.
 Sheer curtains are pretty affordable compared to heavy weight draperies such as linen and velvet.
 Whatever fabric you decide on just hang your rod above the window and close to the ceiling as you can.
 Make sure you use a good amount of fabric to get a full look.

 5. An Area Rug

 An area rug grounds the seating area and really uplifts the space.
 So many times we can skip the rug for the sake of expense (so we think).
 Or we go for a smaller rug just to have something under foot.
 Even when it’s far too small for the living room.

 But including the right size rug in the living room does make a great impact to the room.
 Vintage rugs instantly add an interior designer feel but can be expensive.
 Try the thrift store and your local second hand stores for a good deal.

 Instead you can opt for natural materials likes jutes, seagrasses and plain wool rugs tend to be more affordable.
 And using neutral tones to the living room adds a high end look.
 This is the best way to get good rug that fits the space for your living room.